 In addition most homes are built very tight today and with exhaust systems can create negative pressure in the home.
-See Negative Pressure on page 16 in the installation manual.
+See Negative Pressure on page 15 of the installation manual if you have checked the venting but still have smoke coming from the appliance.
 For ash or soot check the above and the exhaust blower housing and seals.